nwubni/M4-PF-Assignment/README.md

 - **Multi-Agent Queries**: Ask multiple questions in a single query
 - **Natural Language**: Express intent naturally instead of navigating menus
 - **Accessibility**: Designed for visually impaired users (text and voice support)
+- **Voice Input**: Use voice to input queries with OpenAI Whisper
+- **Text-to-Speech**: Use text-to-speech to output responses with OpenAI TTS

 ## Architecture